 Whole breast ultrasound for women at higher risk of breast cancer

-For women at higher than average risk of breast cancer, screening with whole breast ultrasound doesn’t appear to add extra benefit to screening with breast MRI and mammography [87,95].
+For women at higher risk of breast cancer, screening with whole breast ultrasound doesn’t appear to add extra benefit to screening with breast MRI and mammography [88,98].

 Studies are looking at whether whole breast ultrasound may be a useful addition to screening mammography among women at higher risk of breast cancer for whom breast MRI is not recommended .

-Women at higher risk who are recommended breast MRI as part of breast cancer screening, but can’t have one for medical reasons, may consider whole breast ultrasound .
+Women at higher risk who are recommended to have breast MRI as part of breast cancer screening, but can’t have one for medical reasons, may consider whole breast ultrasound .

 Automated whole breast ultrasound